Car Insurance for International Travel: What's Covered When You Cross Borders

 Legal Assistance Recommended for navigating Mexican courts

-You can purchase Mexican insurance online in minutes through providers like Sanborn's, Baja Bound, or through AAA — often for as little as one day up to a full year.
-Prices are typically very affordable for short trips.
-For a full breakdown of costs and providers, see our detailed guide on car insurance for driving to Mexico.
+You can purchase Mexican insurance online in minutes through providers like Sanborn's, Baja Bound, MexPro, or through AAA — often for as little as one day up to a full year.
+Note that Mexican auto insurance costs have been rising 10–20% due to new VAT reforms, so budget accordingly.
+For a full breakdown of costs and providers, see our full guide on Mexican auto insurance for US drivers.

 Farmers logo